Watson-Personal-Assistant/developer/_content/knowledge/create-rule.md

 title: Invoke the rule
 weight: 40
 ---
 Invoke the rule by running the home security app locally.
-Open the front door of the house and check for an alert in the Chatbot UI.
+Open the front door of the house and check for an alert in the Chat UI.

 Complete these steps:
 1. Create an `.env` file that includes the URL to Watson Assistant Solutions and your API key.